Iman-khayat/passwordManagerByPython/README.md

 Navigate to the directory where you saved the Python file (password_manager.py).
 You can use the cd command to change directories.
 Once in the correct directory, type the following command and press Enter: python password_manager.py

+What it Protects Against (Limited):

+Unauthorized Access to Entered Passwords: By encrypting passwords using Fernet, it protects against someone accessing the program and directly seeing the entered passwords.

+Strong Password Enforcement: While it offers strong password generation, users can still enter weak passwords.

+Data Breaches: If the file containing the encrypted passwords ("passwords.txt") is stolen, an attacker could potentially decrypt them if they have access to the encryption key and this is diffecult to git it.